davidmalcolm/gcc-python-plugin/docs/success.rst

 Bugs found in itself
 --------------------
-Bugs found and fixed in the gcc Python plugin itself, by running the cpychecker script when compiling another copy:
+Bugs found and fixed in the gcc Python plugin itself, by running the the plugin's :ref:`gcc-with-cpychecker <cpychecker>` script when compiling another
+copy:

    * various reference counting errors: